What Is The Difference Between a Secured Loan and Equity Release?

 Secured loans, commonly known as homeowner loans, involve borrowing a lump sum of money secured against the equity in your property.
 These loans are versatile, allowing you to use the funds for a variety of purposes such as:

-Secured loans typically come with fixed interest rates and repayment terms, providing borrowers with a clear understanding of their financial commitments.
+Secured loans are typically paid over the long term come with fixed interest rates and repayment terms, providing borrowers with a clear understanding of their financial commitments.

 Equity Release: